nextstrain/ncov/narratives/ncov_sit-rep_nl_2020-03-13.md

 Hier zien we een grote clade van sequenties uit Europa.
 Het valt op dat de sequenties uit veel verschillende landen intercaleren, wat erop wijst dat COVID-19 al op grote schaal in Europa circuleert.
 <br><br>
-Zooming in on the map, we see that there are many links between Italy and other areas; however, it is important to keep in mind that the directionality of these links can't always be confidently inferred.
-Other hypotheses can also explain these data (e.g., if an unsampled case infected both a secondary case sequenced in Italy and a secondary case sequenced elsewhere).

 Als we inzoomen op de kaart zien we dat er veel verbanden zijn tussen Italië en andere gebieden; het is echter belangrijk om in gedachten te houden dat de richting van deze verbanden niet altijd met vertrouwen kan worden afgeleid.
 Andere hypothesen kunnen deze gegevens ook verklaren (bv. als een niet bemonsterd geval zowel een secundair geval bemonsterd in Italië heeft geïnfecteerd als een secundair geval dat elders is bemonsterd).

 <!-- There is no right side text -->